5 Ways to Stay Cool in the Summer Naturally with Ayurveda

 sweet fruits like sweet apples, sweet pears, watermelons, sweet grapes, melons,

-green veggies including green beans, leafy greens, broccoli, artichokes, Brussels sprouts, asparagus
+green veggies, including green beans, leafy greens, broccoli, artichokes, Brussels sprouts, and asparagus

-cooling herbal teas such as rose, lavender, hibiscus, peppermint, fennel, coriander
+cooling herbal teas such as rose, lavender, hibiscus, peppermint, fennel, and coriander

 other cooling beverages like coconut water, cow's milk, goat's milk